openvinotoolkit/training_extensions/pytorch_toolkit/segthor/README.md

 | SegTHOR Test | 0.8646 (3)    | 0.9423 (18) | 0.9172 (10) | 0.9369 (13) |

 The Hausdorff distance is reported in voxels.
 For Test, scores include post-processing and test time augmentation, the Hausdorff distance is reported in mm.
-The number in the brackets is the leaderboard placement by the time of this commit.

 |              | Esophagus (H) | Heart (H)   | Trachea (H) | Aorta (H)   |
 | :----------- | :-----------: | :---------: | :---------: | :---------: |